NASA-AMMOS/BSL/docs/api/01-bsl-sis.md

 Section 3 provides an overview of the BSL API, which application programmers should use as an introduction to using the BSL.
 Note that this document does not provide details of individual functions or constants within the BSL.
 Those may be found in referenced documents including the auto-generated source code documentation.

 Finally, the BSL is open-source software whose design and implementation should be expected to evolve in response to operational feedback.
 As such, this and related documentation may become out-of-date relative to the leading-edge of the BSL code repository.
-In general, the documentation (including the READMEs, auto-generated API spec, code examples, etc) found in the open-source GitHub repository should be considered the ground source of truth when information appears inconsistent.
+In general, the documentation (including the READMEs, auto-generated API spec, code s, etc) found in the open-source GitHub repository should be considered the ground source of truth when information appears inconsistent.

 ## 1.3: Terminology and Notation